Advice for (prospective) students

 I am a tenured associate professor at Aalto University, and a principal research scientist at NVIDIA Research.
 I work on computer graphics, computer vision, and machine learning, with particular interests in generative modelling, realistic image synthesis, and appearance acquisition and reproduction.
 Overall, I'm fascinated by the combination of machine learning techniques with physical simulators in the search for robust, interpretable AI.

-Prior to my research career, I worked for the game developer Remedy Entertainment in 1996-2005 as a graphics programmer, and contributed significantly to the graphics technology behind the worldwide blockbuster hit games Max Payne, Max Payne 2, and Alan Wake.
+Prior to taking my current positions, I spent 2007-10 as a postdoc with Frédo Durand at MIT.
+Before my research career, I worked for the game developer Remedy Entertainment in 1996-2005 as a graphics programmer, and contributed significantly to the graphics technology behind the worldwide blockbuster hit games Max Payne (2001), Max Payne 2 (2003), and Alan Wake (2009).